Batang PX: Themes and allusions

 Film critic and professor Patrick D. Flores described in his essay in 1998 that Patrick Garcia's character Amboy and the film's title as an allegory that references the Philippines being a "commissary of duty-free labor" for the Americans.
 The film references the presence of the American military forces in the country and their withdrawal in November 1992, its impact on society and economy, and the rising number of children who were abandoned by their American fathers.

-Release

-The film was released on May 7, 1997.
-It is the first film of Piolo Pascual for Star Cinema.

-After 19 years since its release, the film was restored by the ABS-CBN Film Archives and Central Digital Lab in Makati City.
-The film's negative print is in good condition and the Central Digital Lab restored the film for 345 hours.
+Production

+Piolo Pascual, who was recently included in Star Circle's Batch 3, was first introduced to the film.

+Restoration

+The film, whose negatives were in good condition, was restored by ABS-CBN Film Restoration, in partnership with Central Digital Lab.
 The restored version was premiered on May 10, 2016 (two days after Mother's Day) and it was attended by the film's stars Zsa Zsa Padilla and Patrick Garcia, cinematographer Ding Achacoso, musical scorer Nonong Buencamino, and assistant director Jerome Pobocan.

 Almost two years after the restored version's theatrical release, it received a free-to-air television premiere on ABS-CBN on May 6, 2018.
 From the statistics of Kantar Media, the television broadcast of Batang PX received a rating of 3.7 percent, losing to GMA Network's broadcast of Game of Death II in which it received a rating of 4.3 percent.